-Marlins option struggling Koehler leaving open spot in rotation
+Marlins option struggling Tom Koehler leaving open spot in rotation

 “I don’t think there’s any danger of playing, but for him I think there’s that part that says I can’t play 100 percent, I can’t play full speed, and that means I can’t go get a ball and make a play up the middle and end up diving on that shoulder,” Mattingly said.

-▪ Edinson Volquez (patellar tendinitis in left knee) tried throwing on Monday, but Mattingly said that “did not go well” and that the team has stopped his throwing program for now and will re-evaluate.
+▪ Edinson Volquez (patellar tendinitis in left knee) tried throwing Monday, but Mattingly said that “did not go well” and that the team has stopped his throwing program for now and will re-evaluate.

 ▪ Mattingly said the reports on Martin Prado’s right knee sprain have not been very good either.
 Prado has been limited to only 37 games this season with a hamstring injury resulting in two prior DL stints.